Skip to main content

 Elinor Florence (Company name) Elinor Florence

-Her contemporary novel Wildwood was released in 2018.
-It tells the story of a single mother from the big city who inherits an abandoned off-the-grid farmhouse north of Peace River, Alberta, and must learn the pioneer arts in order to survive.
-It was named by Kobo as “One of the best Canadian novels of all times.”
+My second novel, Wildwood, tells the story of a single mother from the big city who inherits an abandoned farmhouse in northern Canada.
+It was named by Kobo as “One of the Top 100 Most Popular Canadian Novels of All Time.”

-I attended one of Canada’s last one-room schools before earning my English degree from the University of Saskatchewan in Saskatoon.
+After attending one of Canada’s last one-room country schools, I earned my English degree from the University of Saskatchewan in Saskatoon and landed my first reporting job at my hometown paper in North Battleford.

 I wanted more education, so I drove 3,000 kilometres to Ottawa in my Chevette Scooter, and earned an honours journalism degree from Carleton University.
 I then returned to my rural roots, working as an Agriculture Reporter for The Western Producer newspaper in Saskatoon.